-5. I forgot to add garam masala at this step so I added later.i did not add water, the moisture from the prawns and lemon juice was sufficient to bind the prawns well. but if your mixture looks dry, just sprinkle a tsp of water and mix.
+5. I forgot to add garam masala at this step so I added later.
+I did not add water, the moisture from the prawns and lemon juice was sufficient to bind the prawns well.
+But if your mixture looks dry, just sprinkle a tsp of water and mix.

-6. Prawns tend to get burnt faster, so take care.
+7. Prawns tend to get burnt faster, so take care.
 Flip them to the other side and fry till golden.
 Fry all the prawns in batches

-7. This is an optional step.
+8. This is an optional step.
 When you finish frying all the prawn fritters, add them back to hot oil and repeat frying them for a minute, this gives a good crunchy texture to the pakora.
 Drain them on a kitchen tissue

-- 2 tbsp. corn flour or chick pea flour or rice flour
+- 2 tablespoons cornstarch or rice flour

 - 1 small onion sliced thinly

-- 1 large chilli chopped
+- 1 green chilli chopped

-- ¼ tsp. garam masala powder
+- ¼ teaspoon garam masala powder or any spice powder

-- Salt as needed for the batter
+- ⅓ teaspoon salt as needed for the batter

-- Oil for deep frying
+- oil for deep frying

-- ¼ tsp.
-Red chili powder
+- ¼ teaspoon red chili powder

-- ⅛ tsp. turmeric powder
+- ⅛ teaspoon turmeric powder

-- Salt as needed
+- salt as needed